ndp/ndp.github.io/_posts/2016-07-20-coding-challenge-interview.md

 I'd recommend against these take-home assignments.
 But if you must, some advice for doing this right:

-1. *Put it in the right place in the hiring process.* You’re asking the candidate for her time, so make sure it will seem worth it.
+1. *Do it at the right time in the hiring process.* You’re asking the candidate for her time, so make sure it will seem worth it.
 This needs to come after the initial HR screen, after the first technical screen, and importantly, after someone has sold the job and company to the candidate.
 Otherwise you are asking a large time commitment and all but the most needy will drop out.

-2. *Skip it when it makes sense.* It’s important to *remember what you are trying to assess* with this homework.
+2. *Skip it sometimes.* It’s important to *remember what you are trying to assess* with this homework.
 If you won’t learn anything, don’t ask the candidate to do it.
 It aggravates me to be asked to build a somewhat standard Rails application and implement a couple basic CRUD screens.
 My immediate reaction is that they are looking for a junior candidate without a proven track record, and I should move on.
 A couple ideas:

    * Have part of the hiring process that reviews the candidates Github repository, and assess if the take-home test is necessary.
 My resume shows that I’m an accomplished programmer, and my Github page has thousands of lines of code (of varying languages and quality).
 I certainly have my weaknesses, but building a standard Rails app won’t reveal them.
    * Considers using this assessment for junior engineers, and tailor it to work well for this.
 I've always seen that companies have one exercise-- one exercise to rule them all.
 They don't have different exercises for different programming positions.
 It's seems incredibly hard to design an assessment that will work for a wide variety of positions, and I'm skeptical that any of these do this effectively.